AnubhavShivhare2003/Git-hub-work/Unit-1/01Benefits of using Github.md

 - No more guessing, “Who changed this file?”

 **Hostel Example:**
-The CodingGita Hostel Rulebook changes every semester.
+The Hostel Rulebook changes every semester.
 With Git, you can check exactly **which student added the ‘No Maggi after midnight’ rule** and when.

 ---